MicrosoftDocs/query-docs/query-languages/dax/issubtotal-function-dax.md

 ---
 # ISSUBTOTAL

-Creates another column in a [SUMMARIZE](summarize-function-dax.md) expression that returns True if the row contains sub-total values for the column given as argument, otherwise returns False.
+Creates another column in a [SUMMARIZE](summarize-function-dax.md) expression that returns True if the row contains subtotal values for the column given as argument, otherwise returns False.

 ## Syntax